Letters of Recommendation Guidelines

 CSJ team members cannot meet every request for a letter, particularly if sufficient time is not given prior to the letter’s due date; if they are already writing letters for other students for the same opportunity; or if they feel that you would be served better with another letter writer.
 As an example on the latter point, in the case of a prestigious fellowship or gradaute school application, a professor of a particular rank can be better suited as a recommender than a CSJ team member.

 We recommend that students diversify from whom they are requesting letters of recommendation for a particular program/position and only request a letter from one CSJ team member for a particular program/position.
-An exception to this would be if you are requesting a letter from a CSJ team member and then also from Dr. Wisler or Amanda Munroe as an instructor.

 We advise students to utilize all the same best practices for completing successful writing assignments for academic courses to writing application essays or cover letters: